 Level 4 – Record at data entry level is associated with the standards-based representation of data in a record, (e.g., using Health Level Seven (HL7) Clinical Document Architecture (CDA) standard; HL7 Fast Health Interchange Resource (FHIR) standard; and/or other information content standards).

-Figure 4: Record Hierarchy
+Figure 4: Record Content Hierarchy

 Figure 5 presents the examples of the Episode of Care’s functions and record components generated at a specific function in the process of care.